shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Even though Penny never climbed another tree - do you suppose she did other things?"

-Penny placed her chin in her hand, studying the afternoon sun reflected on the table top as though it might help her explain something very simple.
+Holly rested her chin in her hand, studying the afternoon sun reflected on the table top as though it might help her explain something very simple.
 "Papa, Penny did many, many other things.
+She read books, she skipped rope, I suppose she must have fed the birds outside the kitchen window.
 She knew all of those songs, remember?
 And she must have learned more, as she grew older."

 Jonah smiled thinly, wrapped his knuckles on the table once.
 "Did I ever tell you about the first dance at our wedding?"